Russian Ballet (book): Vorticism and the English Avant-garde

 While usually considered a vorticist, Bomberg had refused to sign the Vorticist manifesto published in BLAST, July 1914, or allow Lewis to reproduce his work in the magazine alongside contributions from T. S. Eliot, Ezra Pound, Edward Wadsworth, Ford Madox Ford and Jacob Epstein, among others.
-The only official connection was when he agreed to exhibit with the Vorticists at their single English exhibition at the Doré Gallery, London, July 1915.
+The only official connection was when he agreed to exhibit with the Vorticists at their single English exhibition at the Doré Gallery, London, in July 1915.
 His work was placed in a separate room as part of the 'invited to show' section.

 Origins of Russian Ballet

 The first series of watercolours of Dancers came about when Bomberg followed his then-girlfriend Sonia Cohen down to Southbourne to watch her 'cavorting around' in an open-air summer dance school.
 A bit later, while Bomberg was living in a 'house for artists' in Primrose Hill, he met Alice Mayes, a dancer for Kosslov's Ballet Company (stand-ins for Diaghilev's company) who had been invited to the house to demonstrate 'Russian Dance Steps.'
 One of these drawings was reproduced on the cover of his friend John Rodker's first edition of poetry, 1914.